 - When managing your resources is simply becoming more and more difficult.
 You're dealing with double bookings and overallocations all the time.
 You're not sure who is working on which project.
 You're constantly getting asked about that and spend a lot of time in meetings dedicated to updating PMs about your resources.

 4 resource leveling best practices you should know

 1. Predict resource availability

-If you don't have the right resource allocation tools, predicting the availability of your employees is next to impossible.
+If you don't have the right resource allocation tools or a resource utilization plan, predicting the availability of your employees is next to impossible.